RuchikaSuryawanshi7/Kinder-Bank/README.md

 ## What is KinderBank?

 **KinderBank** is a mobile application designed by keeping in mind the gen-Z and the transformations in the aspects of money management along with the traditional evergreen methodologies.
-We at GenMoney, aim to provide teenagers a real experience of how is it like to have a bank account with features like **Savings Account**, **KYC Authentication**, **Interests/Rewards**, **Online Banking** (similar to UPI) and much more.
+We at KinderBank, aim to provide teenagers a real experience of how is it like to have a bank account with features like **Savings Account**, **KYC Authentication**, **Interests/Rewards**, **Online Banking** (similar to UPI) and much more.
 We believe that teenage is the time when an individual gets a taste of the reality of life and needs to prepare oneself for the journey ahead.

 *The major objective of the application is to help teenagers become financially literate and soon become financially independent*.

-Zeta Hacks provides the ideal opportunity to make this aspiration a reality and take the first step toward the goal of educating 10 million financially literate teenagers.
+She Hacks provides the ideal opportunity to make this aspiration a reality and take the first step toward the goal of educating 10 million financially literate teenagers.

 ## Installation